Dan E. Baer, CPA, PFSPrincipal, Senior Financial Advisor

-Dan Baer leads one of HBKS®‘ client-servicing teams.
+Dan Baer leads one of HBKS®‘ client-servicing teams in Naples Florida.
+He is also the National Director of Level3 Wealth Services, which is the segment of HBKS designed to serve the needs of individual families utilizing expertise from across the HBK/ HBKS brand.
 His career work has been helping individuals and families negotiate the wide range of complex financial issues that impact people who have amassed substantial wealth.
-His work and expertise extends to estate planning, philanthropic issues, family business matters, cash management, personal tax matters and retirement planning.
+His work and expertise extends to estate planning, investment management, philanthropic issues, family business matters, cash management, personal tax matters and retirement planning.

 Where do your good ideas for your clients come from?